More than a Century of Service

 Soon, the board realized these plans could never be accomplished at the current facility.
 Efforts to relocate the shelter began and in October 1992, the shelter moved to 175 North Crescent Ridge Rd.
 A new facility that was built 2 ½ times larger than the old one to accommodate anticipated growth.
 In 1997, the shelter was chosen as one of the top six humane operations in the country.

 Within two years of moving to the new location, the number of animals cared for doubled.
 By the end of 2000, the number of animals adopted and cared for tripled from 1992.
 Over the years, this location underwent three major remodeling projects to attempt to accommodate the continual increase in animals but these efforts were was not enough.
 In an effort to house the ever growing number of cats that were coming into the shelter, the DRHS opened an adoption center and gift shop at the Kennedy Mall in 2008.
 This location closed in December of 2013 after the new Animal Resource Center was completed.

 In the fall of 2013, after 22 years of service, Jane McCall retired and Maria Benham took the reigns as President and CEO on October 16, 2013.

 After many years in the making, the DRHS moved into Kinsey’s Campus on October 24, 2013.
-Kinsey’s Campus is named in memory of a wonderful, talented and loving Golden Retriever named Kinsey.
+Kinsey’s Campus is named in memory of a wonderful, talented and loving Golden Retriever named Kinsey (pictured right).
 Her owner Nan Stuart and her charitable organization, the Hadley and Marion Stuart Foundation in Longmont, CO, generously contributed the lead gift to the new center.

 Though the times changed, the human-animal bond will always remain, and as long as there are animals in need, the Dubuque Regional Humane Society will be there.